 We ask that you notify your doctor within 48 hours or as soon as reasonably possible to arrange follow-up care.

-A copayment of $75 is required for emergency treatment, but is waived upon admission to a hospital.
+A copayment of $100 for Platinum, Platinum Plus and Silver Members and $80 for Silver Plus Members is required for emergency treatment, but is waived upon admission to a hospital.

 Emergency medical condition means a medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent

 layperson, with an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in: